Polonisation: Lithuanian and Belarusian lands

 A complicated linguistic situation developed on the territory of the Grand Duchy of Lithuania.
 Polish speakers used a "Kresy" variant of Polish (Northern Borderlands dialect) that retained archaic Polish features as well as a number of remnants of Belarusian and some features of Lithuanian.
 Linguists distinguish between official language, used in the Church and cultural activities, and colloquial language, closer to the speech of the common people.
 Inhabitants of a significant part of the Vilnius region used a variant of the Belarusian language, which was influenced mainly by Polish, but also by Lithuanian, Russian and Jewish.
 This language was referred to as "simple speech" (mowa prosta), and was treated by some as a dialect variety of Polish.
 In fact, it was a kind of "mixed language" serving as an interdialect of the cultural borderland.
 This language became a gateway to the progressive Slavization of the Lithuanian population.

-The knowledge of Slavonic intedialect made it easier for Lithuanians to communicate with their Slavic neighbors, who spoke Polish, Russian, or Belarusian.
+The knowledge of Slavonic intedialect made it easier for Lithuanians to communicate with their Slavic neighbours, who spoke Polish, Russian, or Belarusian.
 The attractiveness and cultural prestige of the Polish language and its common use in church caused the process to continue and lead to the full adoption of the Polish language.
 Among the Belarusian population, the usage of Polish was limited to official relations, while at home, the local language was still spoken.
 As a result, the Lithuanian language retreated under the pressure of Polish faster than Belarusian.
-This led to the formation of a compact Polish language area between the Lithuanian and Belarusian language areas, with Vilnius as the center.
+This led to the formation of a compact Polish language area between the Lithuanian and Belarusian language areas, with Vilnius as the centre.
 After some time, especially in the Vilnius region, ignorance of the Polish language was considered a lack of cultural savvy.
 In ceremonial situations it was advisable to use Polish.
 This gradually limited the use of simple speech to everyday life situations, and gave rise to a sense of contempt for it and Belarusian as the language of work, cursing, but also more emotional and impetuous.

 In the Belarusian territories, the Polonization processes were intensified by the struggle of the Russian authorities against the Catholic Churches.
 The liquidation of the Uniate Church and forced conversions to Orthodoxy provoked resistance among the local community.
 The Russian authorities opposed the Catholic Church, called the "Polish faith", to the Orthodox Church, called the "Russian faith".
 As a result, referring to oneself as a "Pole" was the same as referring to oneself as a "Catholic."
 After Latin, Polish was considered the second language of worship, so attempts to replace it with Russian or local languages were resisted by local population.